grgbr/enbox/sphinx/main.rst

 caps-attr
 *********

-Within the context of a `top-cmd`_ statement, specify the list of system
+Within the context of a `top-proc`_ statement, specify the list of system
 |capabilities(7)| to run the command process with.

 .. rubric:: Syntax